acidburn0zzz/nolith-release-tools/doc/rake-tasks.md

 When running `passing_build:all`, it will run both the CE and EE builds synchronously.
 Keep this in mind if on a time constraint.

+### `security:validate`

+This task is executed via CI schedule.
+It validates security merge requests on different remotes.

+- If `security_remote` is enabled, validates merge requests on Security and Dev.
+- If `security_remote` is disabled, validates merge requests only on Dev

 ### Examples

 ```sh